DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 Though the players cannot find healing magic capable of curing cackle fever in Vallaki, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]], [[Non-Player Characters#Urwin Martikov|Urwin Martikov]], [[Non-Player Characters#Danika Dorakova|Danika Dorakova]], and [[Non-Player Characters#Father Lucian Petrovich|Father Lucian Petrovich]] can all inform them that the Abbot of the Abbey of Saint Markovia in Krezk is said to be a masterful healer—perhaps even capable of curing their disease by magical means.

 If the players choose to travel to Krezk, they will need to first gain passage through its gates.
-See [[Arc J - The Walls of Krezk]] for more information regarding the players’ journey to Krezk and the means by which they can gain entry into the village.
+See [[Arc I - The Walls of Krezk]] for more information regarding the players’ journey to Krezk and the means by which they can gain entry into the village.
-# I8.
+# H8.
 The Ritual
 Once the players have obtained a *heartstone*, they will need a location at which to perform the *etherealness* and restoration rituals, which must take place on the night of the full moon.
 ![[Heartstone.png]]
+<span class="credit">"Heartstone" by Caleb Cleveland.
+Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

 [[Non-Player Characters#Victor Vallakovich|Victor]] informs the players that he will need access to a leyline—a font of natural magic—in order to fuel the *etherealness* ritual.
 If she is present, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] informs the players that the cellar of Wachterhaus was built atop one such leyline, and offers its use for the ritual.
 Otherwise, Victor sheepishly informs the players that he has identified a leyline that runs through Vallaki—and that he believes it to lie somewhere beneath Wachterhaus.

 If present, Lady Wachter first disables the protective circle around Wachterhaus in order to allow creatures to pass through the boundary of the Ethereal Plane.
 She then leads the players and Victor to <span class="citation">N4t.
 Cult Headquarters (p.
 114)</span>, setting her **cult fanatics** to guard the cellar entrances.
 Otherwise, the players must gain access to the Wachterhaus cellar themselves, whereupon Victor leads them to **N4t.
 Cult Headquarters** to enact the ritual.
 (See [[Arc D - The Tome of Strahd#D2b.
 Infiltrating the Estate|Arc D - The Tome of Strahd]] for more information about sneaking into Wachterhaus.)